 Trailers are one of the most crucial products in the marketplace because of their ability to take anything from point A to point B, no matter the industry.
 They are largely underappreciated because they are simply the transportation vehicles, not the end product.
 However, to companies like Gushee’s Rigging & Heavy Hauling in New Gloucester, Maine, trailers are their lifelines and what has kept their business succeeding over the long haul, quite literally.

 The XL 60 turned out to be valuable for Gushee recently when they needed to haul an industrial boiler to a customer.
 The boiler was moved from the port at Searsport, Maine to Main Woods Pellet Company in Athens, Maine.
-It was a difficult load with a width of 17 feet 5 inches and height of 18 feet when loaded.
-The boiler also was very heavy, giving the trailer all it could handle with a maximum-capacity load.
-The Mini-Deck clears low bridges without sacrificing strength, and adheres to the East Coast bridge laws.
+It was a difficult load with a width of 17 feet 5 inches and a height of 18 feet when loaded.
+The boiler also was very heavy, giving the trailer all it could handle with a maximum capacity load.
+The Mini-Deck clears low bridges without sacrificing strength and adheres to the East Coast bridge laws.